 On September 28, 2017 we announced that based on encouraging drug distribution and safety data observed we implemented an amended protocol incorporating enhanced drug delivery procedure which will be used for the treatment of the remaining patients.
 The amended protocol allows higher doses and volumes of MDNA55 as well as an increase in the total expected study size - from 43 patients under the original protocol to 52 total planned patients now expected to enroll.
-This protocol amendment was based on a planned safety analysis following a unanimous recommendation from MDNA55's Safety Review Committee after enrollment of the first six patients.
+This protocol amendment was based on a planned safety analysis following a unanimous recommendation from MDNA55's Safety Review Committee.

-On October 10, 2017, new clinical data was presented at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in rGBM patients and a reassuring safety profile for MDNA55.
-In the study MDNA55-05, investigators administer MDNA55 directly into rGBM brain tumors using CED which allows precision delivery of MDNA55 at high concentrations into the tumor tissue while avoiding exposure to the rest of the body.
-Principal investigator John H. Sampson MD, PhD, of Duke University Medical Center Department of Neurosurgery, presented the data at the CNS meeting which showed a substantially higher proportion of the target tissue being covered then in previous similar trials.
+On October 10, 2017, new clinical data was presented by Principal investigator John H. Sampson MD, PhD, (Chairman, Department of Neurosurgery, Duke University Medical Center) at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in rGBM patients and a reassuring safety profile for MDNA55.
+Furthermore, the data showed that a substantially higher proportion of the target tissue was being covered then in previous similar trials.
 In some cases, close to 100% of the tumor and the 1cm margin around it (at risk for tumor spread) had been successfully covered.

 Additional clinical data from the on-going Phase 2b rGBM clinical trial of MDNA55 were presented at the 22nd Annual Meeting of the Society of Neuro-Oncology ("SNO") held in San Francisco (November 15-19, 2017).
 Dr. Krystof Bankiewicz, MD, PhD, Professor in Residence of Neurological Surgery at the University of California San Francisco, provided an update on drug distribution and safety data from the first 15 patients treated in the study.

 The oral and poster presentations at the SNO conference outlined that through a process of real-time image guided delivery together with the ability to monitor and adjust infusion parameters, drug delivery was dramatically improved with significant enhancement in target coverage.
 A previous CED study in rGBM, without the advances implemented by Medicenna, [ref: J Neurosurg.
 2010 Aug;113(2):301-9], was able to achieve, on average, coverage of only 20% of the target volume.
 In contrast, in the current study, a comparable estimate for coverage of the tumor and a 1cm high-risk margin around it showed approximately 65% coverage with the figure rising to 75% for the tumor area alone, with some patients achieving near 100% coverage of the target volume.